-HHS recently mandated that doctors must perform gender transition procedures on any child referred by a mental health professional, even if the doctor believes the treatment or hormone therapy could harm the child.
-Doctors who follow their Hippocratic Oath to act in the best interest of their patient instead of this new mandate can face severe consequences, including losing their job.
+In 2016, HHS mandated that doctors must perform gender transition procedures on any child referred by a mental health professional, even if the doctor believes the treatment or hormone therapy could harm the child.
+Doctors who followed their Hippocratic Oath to act in the best interest of their patient instead of this new mandate would have faced severe consequences, including losing their job.

-The Transgender Mandate also requires virtually all private insurance companies and many employers to cover gender transition procedures or face stiff penalties and legal action.
-There are two major insurance plans exempted from HHS’s mandate, however—the plans run by HHS: Medicare and Medicaid.
+The Transgender Mandate also required virtually all private insurance companies and many employers to cover gender transition procedures or face stiff penalties and legal action.
+There were two major insurance plans exempted from HHS’s mandate, however—the plans run by HHS: Medicare and Medicaid.

-Medicare and Medicaid don't even have to pay for these procedures because HHS’s medical experts believe gender transition procedures can be harmful.
-But HHS’s political appointees have pushed through a rule that will ruin doctors whose best medical judgment is that they cannot perform the very same procedures because it will harm the child under their care.
+Medicare and Medicaid didn’t even have to pay for these procedures because HHS’s medical experts believed gender transition procedures can be harmful.
+But HHS’s political appointees pushed through a rule that would have ruined doctors whose best medical judgment was that they could not perform the very same procedures because it would harm the child under their care.

-To be clear, this is not a question of access to care but of forcing a political ideology on doctors against their medical judgment.
-This mandate would be unique in requiring doctors to violate their Hippocratic Oath.
+This is not a question of access to care but of forcing a political ideology on doctors against their medical judgment.
+This mandate was unique in requiring doctors to violate their Hippocratic Oath.